 Advanced Placement Calculus AB is one of the two crests of the advanced college mathematics preparatory sequence.
 It is a rigorous and challenging course designed for the student of exceptional mathematical ability who needs a strong background in mathematics for future academic work at the university level.
 Topics included are functions, graphs, limits and continuity, derivatives, indefinite and definite integrals, and differential equations.
 The course stresses the relationships among expressing these concepts numerically, graphically, analytically and verbally while balancing understanding, skills, and the use of technology.
-All students are expected to take the AP Examination.
 The study of calculus is necessary not only for programs in mathematics and engineering, but also required for programs in science, medicine and many other fields.
-Students are required to complete a summer assignment.
-After the review of the assignment is completed students will be tested and receive a quiz grade.